Finding Unknown Root Causes

 The additional investigation and complete SnapCharT® Diagram helped us discover a human factors issue.
 If we hadn’t discovered and fixed the human factors issue, the incident probably would have happened again.
 (It had happened in the past and wasn’t fixed by previous investigations.)

 What Causes Unknown Root Causes?

-Why did the investigator (and previous investigators) fail to find the human factors cause of the failure?
+Why did the investigator (and previous investigators) fail to find the human factors cause of the incident?
 Because they never had any human factors training.
 They were smart people and had good engineering knowledge, but they had never been trained in why humans make mistakes – the science of human factors.

-Thus, they couldn’t understand the cause, or even what to look for, because the root cause was unknown to them.
+Thus, they couldn’t understand the cause or even what to look for because the root cause was unknown to them.

 How can you solve the problem of unknown root causes at your facility?
 You could train all your investigators to be human factors experts.
 This would take a couple of years and lots of time in the classroom and the field.

 What is a better alternative?
 Train your investigators to use advanced root cause analysis – TapRooT® Root Cause Analysis.
 TapRooT® RCA has a built-in expert system (part of the Root Cause Tree® Diagram) to help investigators find the causes of human errors.
 And your investigators will learn to use the SnapCharT® Diagram to understand what happened.
 The combination of a SnapCharT® Diagram and the Root Cause Tree® Diagram will make your investigators much more effective in finding the causes of incidents they previously didn’t understand (unknown root causes).

 But that’s just two of the advantages TapRooT® RCA provides.
 There are more.

 Once the root causes (both specific and generic) have been identified, the TapRooT® RCA System includes the Corrective Action Helper® Guide/Module to help investigators recommend more effective corrective actions.